Simulation-Software-Engineering/Lecture-Material/05_testing_and_ci/automation_exercise.md

 - Add a [GitHub workflow status badge](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/adding-a-workflow-status-badge) to the README that is based on your workflow and the main branch.
     - Label this badge with "SSE CI/CD".

 - Submit your solution via an issue.
 You cannot submit a pull request since you cannot use a fork in the exercise.
 You can also add the issue before you are done in order to ask questions.
-If you are opening an issue before you are finished, please add comment in the issue mentioning that it is "work in progress".
+If you are opening an issue before you are finished, please add a comment in the issue mentioning that it is "work in progress".
 When you are finished, please add another comment that the issue (or rather your repository) is "ready for review".
     - Create an issue in the [automation exercise repository (TODO: Update link)](https://github.com/Simulation-Software-Engineering/automation-exercise-preparation).
     - The issue should be named `[USERNAME] GitHub Actions exercise`, e.g., `[jaustar] GitHub Actions exercise`.
 Please use the GitLab username here.
     - Please add a link to your GitHub repository.